Archaeology of the Americas: Archaeological finds

 In May 2025, archaeologists uncovered a 5,000-year-old fire altar at the Era de Pando site in Peru's Supe Valley, part of the Caral Archaeological Zone, revealing new insights into the ceremonial practices of the Caral–Supe civilization.
 The altar, located within a pyramidal structure known as Building C1, measures approximately 7 meters in diameter and is preceded by a rectangular courtyard, suggesting its role in elite ritual activities involving offerings such as beads, quartz fragments, fish, mollusks, and agricultural produce.

+In May 2025, a joint archaeological mission from Slovakia's Comenius University and the Guatemalan Ministry of Culture and Sports identified a large Mayan urban complex in the Petén jungle of northern Guatemala.
+Primarily dated to the Middle Preclassic period, the site consists of an "urban triangle" formed by three distinct centers: Los Abuelos, Petnal, and Cambrayal.
+Covering an area of approximately six square miles, the complex represents an early example of sophisticated architectural planning and socio-political organization in the Maya lowlands.

 In July 2025, a prehistoric urban center named Peñico, dating back approximately 3,500 years, was identified in northern Peru by a team of Peruvian and international archaeologists.
 Located approximately 600 m above sea level, the site consists of 18 structures including a circular ceremonial plaza, temples, and residential buildings constructed between 1800 and 1500 BC.
 According to the archaeologists, the settlement demonstrates that early Andean societies engaged in complex societal organization, serving as a cultural bridge between coastal and Amazonian communities during the early Formative stage.

 In July, 2025, a pre-Incan tomb dating back around 1,000 years, attributed to the Chancay culture was discovered in the Puente Piedra district of Lima, Peru.
 The burial contained a body wrapped in a torn funerary bundle, seated with legs drawn in, accompanied by four clay vessels and three pumpkin-shell artifacts.
 A similar grave, found nearby just two meters from a home’s entrance, contained the remains of a man wrapped in burial cloths alongside pottery, suggesting the presence of a broader burial complex.

+In July 2025, archaeologists from the National Institute of Anthropology and History (INAH) uncovered a pre-Hispanic mortuary cave within the Ocampo Natural Protected Area in Coahuila, Mexico.
+The discovery was made following reports of looting in the mountainous region, leading researchers to a vertical shaft approximately 50 centimeters wide.
+The subterranean chamber contained the skeletal remains of at least 17 individuals, including men, women, and 12 complete skulls, five of which belonged to children.
+The site is attributed to nomadic desert cultures of the Aridoamerica region and is estimated to be at least 500 years old.
+In addition to human remains, the team recovered 15 textile fragments, as well as remnants of baskets and mats, suggesting the deceased were originally interred in mortuary bundles.